 What a cool book.
 I love his approach of small, incremental changes.
 Even if you just make one small change each month, that’ll be 12 each year, and within four years, you’ll have accumulated almost 50 positive habits.
 This stuff compounds big time, so never underestimate the power of marginal gains.

-Short set of blinks on a wide range of topics and with lots of examples, I’d read those first and then dive into the book once you’ve made a few changes.
+Short set of blinks on a wide range of topics and with lots of examples, I’d read those first and then dive into Eat, Move, Sleep once you’ve made a few changes.

 What else can you learn from the blinks?

 - Why 90% of us could live to be 90 years old